Travel – Sydney

 Sydney travel – Sydney Observatory

-Posted by jerry on August 15th, 2008 — Posted in History, Journal, Travel
+Posted by Jerry on August 15th, 2008 — Posted in History, Journal, Travel

 Sydney’s observatory and astronomy museum is located at Watson Road, Observatory Hill, The Rocks.
 And it is well worth a visit.
 The observatory started life in the 1850s as a time ball tower – at 1.00pm each day the ball would be raised and dropped exactly on the hour as a time signal for ships in the harbour below.
 A canon would be fired simaltaneously so there was both a visual and audible time signal.
 The custom continues today.